ceceg13/ceceg13/README.md

 - 💞️ I’m looking to collaborate on projects that will allow me to learn more languages and about hardware
 - 📫 How to reach me
 - 😄 Pronouns: (they/them)
-- ⚡ Fun fact: I loooove frogs, I created an entire phylogenetic tree for some of my favorite species.
+- ⚡ Fun fact: I loooove frogs, I created my own copy of an entire phylogenetic tree for some of my favorite species.